-- Where a pupil requires repeated physical management, the strategies and techniques will be planned for and agreed in advance.
+- Where a pupil requires repeated positive handling, the strategies and techniques will be planned for and agreed in advance.
 They will be written out and included in individual care/health/education / behaviour management plans.

 - Physical techniques will not be taught in isolation.